In a galaxy far, far away, there lies a luxury movie theater.

 Except it’s not far away.
 Actually, it’s pretty close.

-After years of waiting, Galaxy Theatres Luxury+ is hosting its grand opening at 8 p.m.
+After years of waiting, Galaxy Theatres Luxury+ will open for business at 8 p.m.
 Thursday, Nov.
 1.

 “I’ve spent time in Tucson and I like the area,” says CEO Frank Rimkus.
 “Tucson seems to be a real opportunity to grow.
 The city has a good attitude.”

 And here’s some more good news for you east-siders: Galaxy Theatres will sit in the former Bashas’ grocery store at 100 S. Houghton Road near Broadway, which makes it the farthest east theater in the Old Pueblo.